wmbm/wmbm.github.io/content/post/microteaching_pgcert/index.md

 description: Presentation and analysis of digital tools for collaborative learning.
 image: critical_digital_peda.png
 tags:
-    - markdown
-    - css
-    - html
+    - Digital tools
-    - themes
+    - Python
 categories:
     - Teaching
-    - Digital tools
 ---

 This video lecture was part of the Post-graduate Certificate I completed in 2023, focusing on digital pedagogies in practice.
 Part of this involved critical evaluating digital tools for collabaorative learning.
 Here we looked at diagrams.net, a open-source, cloud-based diagramming software.
 If you're an educator or facilitator this tool would certainly be of interest to you!